 While starting to take photos for this post, I noticed that the contents at the bottom of my second jar of Bourbon vanilla bean paste had crystallized.
 After opening, some crystallization on the rim of the jar is normal.
 Crystallization on the inside of the jar (especially when unopened!) is not.

-I didn’t want to take a chance on the quality, so I exchanged it for a new, non-crystallized jar the next time I went to Trader Joe’s.
-I didn’t see crystallization in any of the other jars in the store, but it doesn’t hurt to look, especially if your Trader Joe’s is a bit of a commute.
+I didn’t want to take an unnecessary risk, so I didn’t use it.
+I exchanged it for a new, non-crystallized jar the next time I went to Trader Joe’s.
+If your nearest Trader Joe’s is a bit of a commute, I’d recommend a quick check of the bottom to be safe.

 Trader Joe’s Organic Vanilla Bean Paste

-This vanilla bean paste has a strong and sweet vanilla flavor, and it’s my favorite vanilla from Trader Joe’s by far!
+This vanilla bean paste has a strong and sweet vanilla flavor, and it was my favorite vanilla from Trader Joe’s by far!
 It’s made with vanilla grown and harvested on Madagascar, right next to Réunion.

 The paste is dark, thick, and loaded with vanilla beans and flavor.
-It’s twice as expensive as the Bourbon vanilla bean paste, but it has a much stronger flavor and is far easier to pour right out of the bottle (so you don’t waste any of it in your measuring spoons!).
+It’s twice as expensive as the Bourbon vanilla bean paste, but it has a much stronger flavor.
+It’s also far easier to pour right out of the bottle (so you don’t waste any of it in measuring spoons!).
 Because of that, this paste will darken your buttercream slightly.

 How to Use Trader Joe’s Organic Vanilla Bean Paste

-Just like I mentioned above, vanilla bean paste is best used in unbaked goods.
-Light-colored buttercreams and custards will allow you to really taste the stronger vanilla flavor and see the beans.
+Like I mentioned above, vanilla bean paste is best used in unbaked goods.
+Light-colored buttercreams and custards will allow you to both taste the stronger vanilla flavor and see the beans.
 This paste will definitely darken your buttercream and add specks, so keep that in mind if you are decorating with it!

-My absolute favorite recipe with Trader Joe’s vanilla bean paste is homemade French vanilla ice cream, which uses a full Tablespoon!
-Other honorable mentions include vanilla whipped cream on top of mini pumpkin pies, pumpkin spice caramels, and homemade marshmallows.
+My absolute favorite recipe with Trader Joe’s vanilla bean paste is homemade French vanilla ice cream.
+(It uses a full Tablespoon!)
+Other honorable mentions include vanilla macarons and vanilla whipped cream.

 I sometimes break the “best in unbaked goods” rule and add the vanilla bean paste to my mini cheesecakes.
 Cheesecakes are really rich, and you can still taste and see the difference in some of them, especially with my mini Biscoff cheesecakes.